MarkoGodra/Behavioral-Cloning/writeup_report.md

 ![alt text][image4]

-After collecting this addition to dataset i ended up with more than 45000 frames, Since i used frames from all 3 cameras (central, left and right with correction factor of 0.2).

-In addition to this, i have also experimented with data augmentation in order to increase dataset size even furter.
-Suggested method was flipping image w.r.t. y-axis.
-This indeed increased dataset and removed left turn bias, but also caused controls to become much more shakier.
-So data augmentation was remove from final model, since these two datasets combined proved to be sufficient.
+Final dataset consisted of three laps of center drving in both directions and one lap of recovery manuevers previously mentioned, also in both directions.
+This proved to be very balanced dataset and when it was combined with mentioned data augmentation techniques  proved to be sufficent with around 10.5k samples.

 As already mentioned around 20% of dataset was used for validation and rest for training process.
-I have also experimented with different values for batch sizes, and found that 128 batch size worked best in my case.
+I have also experimented with different values for batch sizes, and found that 100 batch size worked best in my case.
+Choosen steps per epochs is 300 training steps.
+This means that 3000 images are fed in single epoch to the model.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 because dropout was not used, so overfitting could easily become a problem.
+The ideal number of epochs was 20 because dropout was used with around 30% dropout rate, so overfitting was avoided.
 Loss over these epochs can be seen on image bellow:

 ![alt text][image5]

-When dropout layers were included in model, loss was reducing slower, so more epochs had to be done, but additional effect of dropout was unstable descent.
+When dropout layers were included in model, loss was reducing slower, so more epochs had to be introduced.

-![alt text][image7]

-When dropout layers were removed from model, and number of epochs was high (10), overfitting is obivious from image bellow.

-![alt text][image6]

-Adam optimizer was used, so learning rate was not set manually.
+Adam optimizer was used, so learning rate was not set manually and it was left at default 0.001 value.

-Video of car driving one cycle autonomously can be seen [here](https://www.youtube.com/watch?v=zEXP30r2VhA&feature=youtu.be).
+Video of car driving one cycle autonomously can be seen [here](https://www.youtube.com/watch?v=dDdehBeF_eI&feature=youtu.be).

 ### Drawbacks and possible improvements.

 Model still does not have fully smooth controls, and car can sometimes wander of from track center.
-In addition to this, car goes close to track edge in some sharp corners, but manages to stay on track.

-There are lot of possible improvements that can be done on this project.
-Additional preprocessing of the images before they are fed to model can be done.
-This could include for example converting to HSV colorspace, and using only S channel in order to get more clear lines.
-Gradient thresholding could be applied in order to make borderlines of the road even more clear.
-Bigger dataset could also be collected.
-I did not utilize second track while i was making this project.
-That data would sure cause improvement in model's behavior.
-Collecting data while driving on the track counterwise could also provide additional data which could make model more robust.
-Adding random noise to image could also prove as a good way to increase size of dataset.
+Model is not able to finish second track as uphill road and very sharp turns seem to be problematic at this stage.
+Collecting bigger and more balanced dataset and also some parameter tweaking could potentially bring model to completition of second track.